The Constructed World of Television Families - Lesson

 Overview

-In this lesson, students identify the differences between TV families and real families by analyzing the conventions used by TV shows; and by comparing the problems and actions of television families to real world families.
-Students begin by analyzing and discussing excerpts from television shows about families (selected by the teacher).
-Using observation charts, students then work in groups to deconstruct programs about families.
+In this lesson, students identify the differences between media families and real families by analyzing the conventions used by various types of TV shows media and by comparing the problems and actions of media families to real world families.
+Students begin by analyzing and discussing excerpts from different types of television shows, and YouTube channels about families.
+Using observation charts, students then work in groups to deconstruct media programs about families.

 Learning Outcomes